WordPress/gutenberg/packages/block-editor/src/components/use-block-display-information/README.md

 # useBlockDisplayInformation

+Hook used appropriate information for display reasons.
+It takes variations and custom `label` function into account.

-A React Hook that tries to find a matching block variation and returns the appropriate information for display reasons.
-In order to try to find a match we need two things:
+In order to try to find a variation match we need to things:

-1. Block's client id to extract its current attributes.
+1\.
+Block's client id to extract it's current attributes.
-2. A block variation has `isActive` prop defined with a matcher function.
+2\.
+A block variation should have set `isActive` prop to a proper function.

-If for any reason a block variaton match cannot be found, the returned information come from the Block Type.
+Value from custom `label` function is prioritized, if that's not found then the block variation' information is returned.
+If both are missing then the information is returned from the Block Type.
+If no blockType is found with the provided clientId, returns null.

 ### Usage